KristianColville1/mp4-url-recorder/README.md

 Any staff member tasked with collecting a recording and giving the result to the customer.

 ### User Requirements and Expectations

+- Simplicity throughout the website for clear navigation to complete a recording.
+- Information is structured in an organized and easy-to-follow manner.
+- The CRUD functionality works as expected with feedback provided for each appropriate response.
+- The simplicity is perfectly implemented with no unnecessary complexity diminishing the user experience.
+- All personal information is securely stored and protected.

 ### User Stories

 | Issue ID | User Story |